tqtezos/minter-sdk/packages/minter-contracts/ligo/src/english_auction/README.md

 ```

 ### %resolve
 If an auction has ended, a call to this entrypoint ought to send the asset to `highest_bidder` and `current_bid` to owner.
-It also delete auction data from assets big_map.
+It also delete auction data from assets big_map. `resolve` must be called with an `AMOUNT` equal to 0 tez.

 ```sh=
 %resolve {